xdividr/dreamcloud-docs/source/dreamobjects/api-docs/guide.rst

                 force_http=True
                 )

-Key objets in boto provide a utility method for generating signed URLs.
+Key objects in boto provide a utility method for generating signed URLs.
 Simply call the ``generate_url`` method and pass a number of seconds for the link to be active (to a maximum of one week), and pass the ``query_auth`` keyword argument as ``True``.